Subscription growth hack (by PayKickstart)

 Of course, it is just one tiny factor in the sea of other factors and you can override that expectation by creating a strong brand and positioning your product well but it is still something to keep in mind.

 On the contrary, the willingness to pay may fall drastically due to the emergence of a competitor with a strong brand recognition.
 This is especially true in B2B sector and technical space.
+Consequently, a strong brand name can impact your customers’ willingness to pay.

 Shortage and Urgent Need